madpilot/universal-remote/software/README.md

 CEC.register("3.4.0.1", :playback_1, Device.AppleTV)
 CEC.register("3.4.0.4", [:tuner_1, :recording_1], Device.Satellite)
 ```

-By chaining commands together, we get a pipeline effect, and using the wait commands means we can let the hardware catch up.

 The last line tells the CEC listener that device at node 3.4.0.0 is the audio system (device id 44) and is defined by our CEC.Receiver module